kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 - Changing how memory is allocated to pods, or the checkpoint format.
 - Eliminating the fluctuation itself (a kernel/firmware concern).
 - Covering the `None` policy (it does not validate machine state).
+- Platforms other than Linux: the exact comparison stays as it is.

 ## Proposal

-Three pieces, matching the shape outlined on the tracking issue, all behind the `MemoryManagerDriftTolerance` feature gate (alpha: disabled by default).
-With the gate disabled the policy keeps today's strict per-node equality check.
+Three pieces, matching the shape outlined on the tracking issue:

-1. **Tolerate a bounded drift and re-baseline** (implemented in kubernetes/kubernetes#140473).
+1. **Tolerate a bounded drift and re-baseline.**
-2. **Auto-detect the bound** from the kernel image size.
+2. **Derive the bound** from the kernel image size when the memory manager is initialized; when it cannot be derived, keep the exact comparison.
-3. **An operator option** to disable the tolerance or set an explicit bound.
+3. **A memory manager policy option** (`memoryManagerPolicyOptions`, a new `KubeletConfiguration` field that mirrors `cpuManagerPolicyOptions` and `topologyManagerPolicyOptions`) to disable the tolerance or pin the bound.

+kubernetes/kubernetes#140473 (parts 1-2) and kubernetes/kubernetes#142121
+(part 3) are reference implementations that ground the discussion; the design in this document is what counts.

 ### User Stories

-- *Routine reboot:* a node reboots (or finishes an OS update) and kubelet comes back `Ready` without anyone deleting `/var/lib/kubelet/memory_manager_state`.
-- *Strict environment:* an operator who wants the previous strict behavior leaves the feature gate off, or sets the policy option to disable the tolerance or pin a specific bound.
+- As a cluster administrator running the `Static` memory manager policy, when my nodes reboot (a kernel update, a power event) I want kubelet to come back `Ready` on its own, without someone deleting `/var/lib/kubelet/memory_manager_state` on every node.
+- As a cluster administrator, when a node really loses memory (a failed DIMM, a changed `systemReserved`) I still want kubelet to refuse to start on the stale state, so that pods with pinned memory are not silently under-served.
+- As a cluster administrator of a strictly controlled fleet, I want to keep the exact comparison, or decide myself how much drift is acceptable, through the memory manager policy options.

 ### Risks and Mitigations